ec-jrc/Thalassa/README.md

-Large Scale Sea level visualizations based on unstructured mesh
+Large Scale Sea level visualizations of unstructured mesh data
 ===============================================================

 This is a developmental prototype for visualizing large scale results of hydrodynamic simulations.